xiaoleGun/KernelSU_Action/README_EN.md

 Or use config.env(set USE_CONFIG to true), edit config.env and commit it, click star or run workflows, this function is convenient for the phone to modify the parameters.

+If your PC's performance is good enough, you can also download [local.sh](https://github.com/xiaoleGun/KernelSU_Action/blob/main/local.sh) into kernel source root directory and modify it, then execute `bash . /local.sh` to compile the kernel locally.

 ### Build Kernel

 After successful build, it will upload AnyKernel3 in `Action`, which has turned off device check, please flash to phone in Twrp.